How to Calculate Your Macros to Transform Your Body

-When getting started with Flexible Dieting the most important thing to calculate is your TDEE (Total Daily Energy Expenditure).
+When getting started with counting macros the most important thing to calculate is your TDEE (Total Daily Energy Expenditure).

-I’ve written more about that here, but basically it’s the amount of calories you burn in a day.
+I’ve written more about that here, but basically, it’s the number of calories you burn in a day.
 Consistently eat less than this and you lose weight or eat more than this and you gain weight.